-Regional Park Foundation Endowment - Donor-restricted contributions of \$66,750 have been received as of December 31, 2019.
+Regional Park Foundation Endowment - Donor-restricted contributions of \$66,750 were received in 2008.
 These contributions are associated with the purposes of the Regional Park Foundation Endowment Fund.

-Botanic Garden Endowment - Donor-restricted contributions of \$219,779 have been received as of December 31, 2019.
+Botanic Garden Endowment - Donor-restricted contributions of \$219,779 were received in 1991.
 Interest income earned on these assets is restricted for the specific charitable and educational programs related to the East Bay Regional Park District's Botanic Garden.